Peloton App review

 Your Peloton profile features a calendar with your active days, exercise steaks and achieved milestones.
 Similar to Apple’s Fitness app badges, Peloton’s milestones add a bit of gamification to getting fit.

-After you’ve completed a class, you can view your metrics from that workout like your heart rate and calories burned if you wore a compatible fitness tracker with ANT+ like the Apple Watch 6 or Garmin fenix 6.
-In addition, if your smartwatch integrates with Strava, like the Samsung Galaxy Watch 3 you can use Peloton’s Strava integration to track exercise data.
+After you’ve completed a class, you can view your metrics from that workout like your heart rate and calories burned if you wore a compatible fitness tracker with ANT+ like the Apple Watch 9 or one of the best Garmin watches on the market.
+In addition, if your smartwatch integrates with Strava, you can use Peloton’s Strava integration to track exercise data.

 In my experience, Apple Watch integration is a major perk of the Peloton Digital Membership.
 Not only did the Peloton app show my live heart rate in a boxout on my screen during class, but it automatically tracked my activity without me needing to open the workout app on my wrist.
 This convenience is something I’m going to consider when trying out other workout programs in the future.

-Peloton’s pack mentality shines through in a few places.
-First there are the instructors.
 Each coach is clearly experienced and high-energy as they complete the workouts with you from a professional studio.
-In some classes, instructors will even shout out users who’ve recently reached class milestones.
+In most classes, instructors will shout out users who’ve recently reached class milestones.

 Then there’s the music.
 Before you start each class, you can review the playlist to see if there are tracks you like.
 Classes are even labeled by genre, so you know what you’re getting yourself into.
-I loved working out to familiar music, especially since the last workout program I tried relied on what could’ve been royalty-free beats.
+I loved working out to familiar music, especially compared to other workout programs that rely on what could’ve been royalty-free beats.